cweijan/vscode-database-client/README.md

 ## Connect

 1. Open Database Explorer panel, then click the `+` button.
-2. Select your database type, input your database connection information then click the connect button.
+2. Select your database type, input connection config then click the connect button.

 ![connection](images/connection.jpg)